 First, let’s find some common ground with the video poker terminology.

 - “9/6” means 9-for-1 paid for a full house and 6-for-1 for a flush.

 - “return” refers to the Payout percentage in the long-term – the average of thousands of hands, not a single session.

-- “EV” is the pro term for “return,” it’s the measure of what a player can expect to win or lose on each bet placed on the same odds time and time again.
+- “EV” or Expected Value, is the measure of what a player can expect to win or lose on each bet placed on the same odds time and time again.

 - “Perfect Strategy” – In video poker, you make choices.
 This means you have control of the outcome, unlike slots.
 If you make the correct choices, you can lower the percentage that the casino takes.
 The correct choices or perfect strategy are not necessarily obvious and sometimes counterintuitive.
 Mathematics determines the correct play for the best possible return.

 - “short-pay” – paytables diminished by the casino give the higher house edge.
 Good for the casino, but bad for players.

 Once upon a time (cue “pleasant fairyland” music), the land of casinos provided all the best payables.
 There was 9/6 JOB, 10/6 DDB, 9/6 DW, and more.
 The players rejoiced!

 That fairytale is long gone.
 These days, the video poker player must negotiate around a forest full of short-pay video poker games.
 8/5 JOB video poker is now casinos’ most prevalent JOB VP paytable.
 These days, you are more likely to come across “short-pay” versions of JOB such as 9/5 & 8/6 (not very often), 8/5, 7/5, and even 6/5.

 So, Can 9/6 JOB Strategy Work on Other Games?